-- · vote FOR both nominees;

-- · vote FOR one nominee and WITHHOLD your vote from the other nominee; or

-- · WITHHOLD your vote from both nominees.
+- · vote FOR all three nominees; - · vote FOR certain nominees and WITHHOLD your vote from the other nominees; or - WITHHOLD your vote from all three nominees.

 Votes that are withheld will not be included in the vote tally for the election of directors and will not affect the results of the vote.